Afif13/CSS-Tip/content/center-block-element/index.md

 tags: posts
 ---

-A new way to center block elements is available!
+A modern and more intuitive way to center block elements is available!
 One line of code and you can replace the use of `margin: auto` combined with `width`/`max-width`.

 ```css
 .box {